 Year after year festivals come and go from the circuit.
 These festivals open up new venues, new bands, and new experiences, but it isn’t until a festival has been around long enough to establish itself that you recognize the importance of all of these new avenues for the music world.

-Bella Terra has continuously outdone itself as a small town festival, while keeping its reputation for pulling some of the biggest names in music and giving them a personal and organic experience.
 The extensive focus on both music and art makes the festival not just a string of fantastic musical performances, but an experience.
 Over the past few years Bella Terra has established itself as a festival with the bandwidth to hang with the best of them.
 The venue is small and intimate which gives patrons the opportunity to enjoy big names in a smaller crowd.

 Bella Terra takes place year after year at Gardner’s Farm, nestled quietly in the sleepy town of Stephentown, New York amid the beautiful backdrop of the Berkshire Mountains.
 Being in between the capital of New York State and the Massachusetts border, the venue is out-of-the-way but in the middle of it all making it very accessible and an easy drive.

 Conspirator was one of the main highlights of the weekend playing a 2 hour set and releasing a ton of new material.
 The band played their new sound “Quick Sand” which had extremely low-key but solid jams that were unlike anything they have put out thus far.
 Conspirator does a fantastic job of balancing each other out musically on stage.
 No particular band member takes the spot light for overly extended periods of time, and the entire band plays off of each others energy to create a phenomenal balance and stage presence.
 The entire set was leaning more on the jam side than their usual heavy-electronic sets, but still they included their classic sound of synth and bass oriented jams.